dykyi-roman/service-oriented-architecture/README.md

 Exist a lot of ways how you can organize architecture to work with the admin panel.
 I have experience working with four.
 Taking into consideration the first of the SOLID principles (Single Responsibility Principle) on the modules level I would take for realization approach №2.
+On the picture use a REST for data transfer between a service but this is a detail, request/response can easily be implemented by using messaging.

 # Verification service